Eckii24/codecompanion-filewise.nvim/docs/project-description.md

   - The extension can be enabled or disabled via the `enabled` config field.

 - **Frontmatter Parsing:**
-  - The extension parses YAML frontmatter from markdown files using a Lua YAML parser (`lyaml` or `yaml.nvim`).
+  - The extension parses YAML frontmatter from markdown files using a built-in lightweight YAML parser.

 - **Slash Command Patching:**
   - The `/buffer` slash command is patched so that after a buffer is added, the extension injects the appropriate instruction files.